biagiomattialarosa/biagiomattialarosa.github.io/index.md

 I am a PhD student under the supervision of <a href="http://robertocapobianco.com/">Prof. Roberto Capobianco</a> in <a href="http://labrococo.dis.uniroma1.it/">Ro.Co.Co.
 Lab</a> at <a href="https://www.dis.uniroma1.it/en">Department of Computer, Control, and Management Engineering "Antonio Ruberti"</a> of <a href="https://www.uniroma1.it/">Sapienza University</a>.
 Currently, I am a member of the <a href="https://krlgroup.github.io/"> Knowledge, Reasoning, and Learning research group </a>.

-My area of interest is eXplainable Artificial Intelligence (XAI); in particular, I am most interested in research that explains the behavior of  Deep Neural Networks combining tools from different areas of Machine Learning and Science.
-I am deeply interested in the connection between memory, learning process, and interpretability from both computational and cognitive perspectives.
+My area of interest is eXplainable Artificial Intelligence (XAI); specifically, I am most interested in research that explains the behavior of  Deep Neural Networks combining tools from different areas of Machine Learning and Science.
+Most of my research has been devoted to the investigation of intrinsic methods for deep networks, thus researching self-interpretable networks or elements embedded inside the architectures that can be exploited to explain them (e.g., memory, activations, attention).
 ![Image of a black box behavior](../files/images/blackbox.jpg)
 <br>
 <br>